myoortcloud/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 * :ref:`Midcourse Events`
 * :ref:`Course Farewell and Certificates`

-These messages are styled as email messages, but you could also post the information that is in them in a course discussion topic or on the **Course Info** page.
+These messages are styled as email messages, but you could also post this information in a course discussion topic or on the **Course Info** page.

-.. important:: Revise these message templates carefully to include the facts for your own course, meet the needs of your students, and reflect your own objectives and personality.
+.. important:: Revise these message templates carefully to include facts for your own course, meet the needs of your students, and reflect your own objectives and personality.
 Search for the "{" and "}" characters to locate prompts and replace them with course-specific values.

 .. _Prelaunch Reminder: